tusharmath/qio/README.md

 Calling `GreetIO()` returns a pure data structure which represents a side-effect, that —

-1. Can execute in without any special needs.
+1. Can execute in any environment without any special needs.
 2. Never fails.
 3. Resolves with a `void`.